openshift/openshift-origin-design/web-console/1-homepage/offerings.md

 ![offerings](img/DESKTOP-2.png)
 - In the expanded state, the arrow should point up, giving the opportunity to collapse this section back to a single row.
 The text should read "Show Less" with this arrow.
+- In the expanded state, the entire page will scroll if necessary.
+There will not be a separate scrollbar inside the SaaS area.

 #### Implementation Details